Markov-switching State Space Models for Uncovering Musical Interpretation: Analysis of Chopin's Mazurka Op. 68 No. 3

-\autoref{tab:two-perf-parm} shows the estimated parameters for these two performances.
-Richter has larger observation variance, $\sigma^2_{\epsilon}$, slightly faster average tempo, lower acceleration, and larger stress.
+\autoref{tab:two-perf-parm} shows the estimated parameters for these two performances.\footnote{In the Supplementary Material, we provide the estimates along with some measures of uncertainty for all 46 recordings.} Richter has larger observation variance, $\sigma^2_{\epsilon}$, slightly faster average tempo, lower acceleration, and larger stress.
 He also has a larger tempo variance, meaning that returns to state 1 can start at relatively different tempos.
 On the other hand, Hatto is much more likely to remain in states 1 or 2.
-These inferences are largely consistent with the visual takeaways of \autoref{fig:archetypal}.
-It's easy to see the increased variability around the constant tempo in Richter's performance and the faster overall tempos in both the A and B sections.
+These inferences are largely consistent with the visual messages of \autoref{fig:archetypal}.
+The variability definitely increases around the constant tempo in Richter's performance and he uses faster overall tempos in both the A and B sections.
 While these two performances are quite different from each other, they also display similarities.
 Both take a faster tempo in the B section versus the A sections.
 Both performers slow down at the end of the piece, at the end of the B section, immediately preceding the B section, and at the $b\rightarrow a$ transition.

 Alfred Cortot's 1951 performance is displayed in~\autoref{fig:cortot}.
 Both in terms of the parametric model we propose, and if we simply compare the vectors of note-by-note tempos (discussed in more detail below), this performance is an outlier.
 Cortot never uses the deceleration state, and he remains in constant tempo for the entirety of both A sections.
 While the model describes his performance well, it also illustrates a deficiency of this approach: Cortot, more than any other performer, has large contrasts between the A and B sections.
 His A section is the slowest of all 46 recordings at around 64 b.p.m., half the marked tempo.
 The next slowest is Maryla Jonas's recording at around 84 b.p.m.
 Meanwhile, his B section is among the fastest of all the recordings and contains the fastest individual note.
 Additionally, there is stunningly little tempo variability in his A sections, but dramatic variation in the B section coupled with frequent uses of the acceleration and emphasis states.
-Taken together, Cortot's performance may be better described by estimating our model separately on the two sections.
+Taken together, Cortot's performance may be better described by estimating our model separately on the two sections.\footnote{\citet{Cook2013} suggests that this recording is not due to Cortot at all but part of a scandal at the Concert Artist label referred to as the ``Hatto hoax'', wherein her husband, owner of the label, released over 100 recordings made by others but listing her as the performer.}